• Facebook

 I love Bailey’s Irish cream, it’s perfect for adding to desserts and sweet treats for adults.
 Just check out my other Bailey’s desserts like these best Bailey’s cupcakes with this creamy Bailey’s buttercream!

 I wanted to create a Bailey’s dessert that was full of chocolate-y goodness.
-That’s why this homemade Bailey’s fudge cake has a deliciously soft Bailey’s chocolate sponge with a rich Bailey’s ganache.
+That’s why this homemade Bailey’s fudge cake has a deliciously soft Bailey’s chocolate sponge with a rich Bailey’s ganache (from a favourite recipe!).

 It’s an easy Bailey’s cake recipe that’s great for parties and celebrations, especially St Patrick’s Day, Birthdays, New Year’s Eve or even Christmas!